**The Great River Writers Retreat accepts applications from writers currently residing

 GRWRSubmissions@gmail.com

-Winner will be notified June 28th.
+Winner will be notified early June 2025.

 ###

-Past winners of the Great River Writer’s Retreat:
+Past Winners of the Great River Writer’s Retreat

 2023 Dee Robb